lorenzo-dipaola/lorenzo-dipaola.github.io/_pages/rifunzionalizzazione.md

 # Le dinamiche digitali della rifunzionalizzazione
 **Università di Messina (2021–2023)**

 This research project investigated how digital technologies reshape pre-existing cultural practices, media forms, and everyday routines.
-Instead of focusing on technological novelty, the project examined **refunctionalization processes** — the ways in which digital environments *redirect, repurpose, and reframe* established social and cultural dynamics.
+Rather than focusing on technological novelty, the project examined **refunctionalization processes** – the ways in which digital environments *redirect, repurpose, and reframe* established social and cultural dynamics.

-The project combined media sociology, cultural studies, and visual culture, analysing how platforms, immersive interfaces, and new narrative environments reorganise bodies, spaces, and imaginaries.
+The work combined media sociology, cultural studies, and visual culture, analysing how platforms, immersive interfaces, and new narrative environments reorganise bodies, spaces, and imaginaries.

 ---

 ## ◼︎ 1.
 Digital experiences and the transformation of the body

 A core part of the project explored how VR and AR devices recalibrate perception and embodiment.
-Digital environments were treated not simply as “virtual spaces,” but as **situated experiences** in which:
+Digital environments were treated not simply as “virtual spaces”, but as **situated experiences** in which:

 - movements and gestures are shaped by interface constraints;
 - sensory expectations shift from physical landmarks to algorithmic cues;